 Aaron Glugover, Chef / Partner, started cooking as a way to work his way through college.
 It soon became apparent he had a gifted palate and strong work ethic.
 His passion for food and cooking skills blossomed as well as his skills under the guidance of an Austrian/German trained chef in Weaverville, NC.
 For eight years, Aaron learned “best-practice” cooking techniques and methods, from the basics of food prep to classic culinary art.

 Although Aaron’s flair for flavors is evident throughout the menu, his talent shines most brightly through his soups, where he creates original recipes using fresh ingredients and what is on hand in the kitchen.
 He continuously seeks ways to please his patrons’ taste buds.
 “It also helps to have a talented and loyal staff,” he says.
 “We’re like family.
-Some have been with us since we began over 18 years ago.”
+Some have been with us since we began 20 years ago.”

 Faith Roppelt, Manager / Partner, realized her love for hospitality while working at the Biltmore Estate in Asheville, NC.
 From working in banquet service to serving the elite, she decided to finish her education with a degree in hotel restaurant management.
 For many years, Faith managed a variety of establishments in North and South Carolina.